 No skis?
 No problem.
 There are lots of ways to get the equipment you need for a great ski getaway!
 Here are the 3 best options:

 - Powder House: Powder House is an equipment rental company with a bunch of locations around Lake Tahoe.
 You can rent from Powder House the night before you actually want to ski, leaving more time for you to actually hit the slopes.
-Then, you can return your gear before you head back home so you don’t not have to lug it around.
-It’s also the cheapest option, but you get what you pay for: Powder House equipment isn’t as nice as other rental options and it takes a long time to get through the rental process.
+Then, you can return your gear before you head back home so you don’t have to lug it around.
+It’s also the cheapest option, but you get what you pay for: Powder House equipment isn’t as nice as other rental options, and it takes a long time to get through the rental process.